hgoldfish/gsion_script/README.md

 GisonScript is a programming language in fovar of Gison style:

 * it is the most efficient programming language to write "Hello, world".
 Just an empty source file.
-* it use $, as the great Gison like it very much.
+* it use $ everywhere, as the great Gison like it very much.
 * long live Gison!

 how to run it: